ELCI-Linux/ELCI-Linux/README.md

 Alpha includes ELCI software installer (with over 100 applications) Alpha gives you access to Tubi, an experimental YouTube-dl frontend.

+DEVELOPMENT IS ONTO alphav3 - current public access is restricted to V2

 You can use Alphav2 by typing the command below into your terminal